-Our list of non-toxic underwear prioritizes brands that use organic fabrics and low or no-impact dyes and chemicals, along with more conscious production and supply chain policies.
+This list of underwear prioritizes brands that use natural or organic fabrics, and low or no-impact dyes and chemicals, along with more conscious production and supply chain policies.

-We have rolled out our new Brand Rating System to expand our assessment of a brand’s eco-performance, including climate impact and product durability.
-For more information on this system, check out our explainer and look out for rated brands on the list below.
+Our Brand Rating System expands our consideration set to include 22 different criteria including things like chemical use, health & safety, climate impact and product durability.
+For more information on this system, check out our explainer and look out for rated natural underwear brands on the list below who have opted in for more transparency by getting rated by us.

 We independently research all featured brands and we ask them to confirm their claims.
 In many cases we personally review recommended products.
 This post contains affiliate links which means we may earn a commission if you buy something.
 Learn more here.

-As the name suggests, The Very Good Bra makes very good bras (and underwear without elastic, of course) from compostable, 100% GOTs certified organic cotton, TENCEL™ thread, and neutral tree rubber.
+As the name suggests, The Very Good Bra makes very good 100% plastic-free underwear and bras from compostable, GOTS certified organic cotton, TENCEL™, TENCEL™ thread, and neutral tree rubber.
 The Very Good Bra is one of our top rated brands.

 Organic Basics makes a wide range of bras and briefs from predominantly GOTS certified organic cotton.
-Suppliers’ are required to adhere to toxicity standards: Zero Discharge of Hazardous Chemicals (ZDHC) standards and their own RSL (Restricted Substances List).
+Suppliers are required to adhere to toxicity standards including the Zero Discharge of Hazardous Chemicals (ZDHC) standards and their own RSL (Restricted Substances List).
 They have REACH and OEKO-TEX Standard 100 certifications.
 Organic basics has been extensively rated and reviewed by us here.

 Index: Non-Toxic Underwear Brands